PUBNATIVE MOBILE PUBLISHER AD OPTIMIZATION AGREEMENT TERMS AND CONDITIONS

-4.10 Where prepayment is agreed, Publisher is entitled to invoice PubNative upon campaign start.
+4.10 Where prepayment is agreed, PubNative will issue a Credit Note for the prepayment upon campaign start.
 In any event, Publisher is only entitled to the remuneration determined in accordance with sections 4.1 – 4.9 above.
 Therefore, Publisher will pay back any overpaid amounts immediately at PubNative’s request.
 PubNative shall be entitled to set off such amounts against any claims Publisher may have by way of written notice (email sufficient).

 4.11 All amounts agreed are net, that means value added taxes (if applicable) will be invoiced in addition.
 PubNative will pay Publisher within 65 days after the month end subject that the parties have agreed on monthly report and there is no indication of poor quality and/or fraudulent nature of the traffic delivered by the Publisher.
-If payout in any given month is less than USD 100, the payment will not be made until the total revenue share is accumulated to reach or over USD 100.
+If payout in any given month is less than USD 500, the payment will not be made until the total revenue share is accumulated to reach or over USD 500.